-- Unlike traditional (ball/club) golf, disc golf courses have limited amounts of landscaping, much less maintenance, and a small carbon footprint.
+- Disc golf is a low-impact environmental sport suitable for all ages.
+The narrow fairways and reduction of brush, dead fall, and dead standing trees help to create natural fire breaks. - Unlike traditional (ball/club) golf, disc golf courses have limited landscaping, much less maintenance, and a small carbon footprint.
 Natural forest and meadows are used rather than extensively manicured fairways and greens.
 Mechanized carts are not used in disc golf. - There are no proposed buildings or services included with the proposal.
 A hard surface (gravel) parking lot is proposed to provide adequate parking for the small number of simultaneous visitors. - The number of vehicle visits during the summer high season (July-August) is estimated to average 5-10 per day on weekdays and 20 per day on weekends and holidays.
 Low season (May-June, September-October) is estimated to average 5 per day on weekdays and 10 per day on weekends. - Hours of operation in the summer for disc golf would be approximately 8:00 a.m. until dark. - Noise impacts to neighbours should be minimal as the forested area provides a natural sound barrier. - There are plans for dust mitigation.
-Larger (100-150 player) events will typically be early and late in the season, outside of the dryer summer months.
-Additionally, temporary signs will be posted to remind guests to be courteous and slow down to reduce dust.
+Larger (100-150 player) events would typically be early and late in the season, outside of the drier summer months.
+Additionally, temporary signs would be posted to remind guests to be courteous and slow down to reduce dust.